 “Victoria Golf Club is in a stunning location, perched on the rocks next to the sea.
 Some of the greens and tees are right on the edge of the water making the game very exciting.
 Beautiful views all around and a quality golf course.
 What more could you wish for?”Mike Whitehead

 We spent the second part of our trip in Tofino.
 Tofino is a relaxed surfing town on the tip of a peninsula within Clayoquot Sound.
 The wild natural scenery includes lakes, inlets, ancient rainforest, and sandy beaches, all part of the Pacific Rim National Park Reserve.

 Middle Beach Lodge

 We stayed in a cabin at Middle Beach Lodge, which turns out is the perfect oceanfront accommodation.
 The main lodge near our cabin was were we ate our complimentary breakfasts, and played board games on blustery evenings overlooking the water.

 Just outside our cabin door was almost a mile of private beach and rugged headlands.
 The water is freezing but there are little islands cropping out of it covered in fir trees that make the view really striking.

 Remote Passages Marine Excursions

 Our days in Tofino were mainly taken up with outdoor activities with Remote Passages Marine Excursions – a company that Rosie’s friend Mel had worked for on her year abroad.

 We started with kayaking around the beautiful Clayoquot waters.
-We had three kayaks between us – one for our guide, one for mum and dad and one for Rosie and I. The guide showed us how to prepare our kayaks and we did a practice run on the pebble beach before pushing off into the waters.
+We had three kayaks between us – one for our guide Paul, one for mum and dad and one for Rosie and I.

 We stopped at an island on our trip, tying our boats to the roots of fir trees on the shores before setting off through the woods to find the trail’s rustic boardwalk and crane our necks to look up at the ancient trees.